 Autumn Spring Summer

-Y6 Anglo Saxons World War 1 Map Skills
+Y6 Vikings Journeys

-10 Vikings China (cross- curricular) World Biomes
+Anglo Saxons World War 1 The Mayans

 A Year 6 Reader at Dawpool

 Word Reading

 - I can apply my knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of unfamiliar words. - I use my combined knowledge of phonemes and word derivations to pronounce words correctly, e.g. arachnophobia. - I attempt the pronunciation of unfamiliar words drawing on my prior knowledge of similar looking words. - I can read fluently, using punctuation to inform meaning.